PBearson/ESP32-With-ESP-PROG-Demo/README.md

 * To view the stack frame details, run `i f`.
 This provides information on the current function, arguments, local variables, etc.
 * To view the backtrace of the call stack, type `bt`.
 * To view registers, type `i r`.

+### Additional GDB options
+Espressif provides additional methods of starting GDB with extra functionality.
+This is described at their [JTAG Debugging page](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/using-debugger.html).

+We can utilize the command  ```idf.py gdbtui``` without any additional configurations.